Everest & Gokyo Lakes Circuit

 Accommodation

-Most lodges have only one or two basic toilets and sometimes these are located outside the main lodge building.
-Toilets are usually Asian ’squat’ style.
-Toilet paper is not provided so you should bring your own or buy it locally.
+Most teahouses have only one or two basic toilets and sometimes these are outside the main building.
+Toilets are usually squat-style, although many lodges have now installed seated ones.
+Toilet paper is not provided, so you should bring your own or buy it locally (please dispose of it in the bin provided).
+If there is not a flush handle, there should be a container of water to pour down – if it is empty (or frozen), please refill it or ask the lodge to.

 If you prefer your own room, we offer a single supplement for the hotel nights in Kathmandu only (subject to availability).
-While in the tea houses, single rooms cannot be guaranteed so these have not been included in the single supplement price paid in advance.
-However, if a single room is available on arrival to a tea-house, you can pay locally on a day-by-day basis.
+While in the teahouses, single rooms cannot be guaranteed so these have not been included in the single supplement price paid in advance.
+However, if a single room is available on arrival at a teahouse, you can pay locally on a day-by-day basis.

 Videos